• Skip to primary navigation

 Abraham Lake (David Thompson Country)

-This manmade lake is notable for its beautiful jade colour water, but many people choose to visit in winter.
+This manmade lake is notable for its beautiful jade-coloured water, but many people choose to visit in winter.
 That’s because Abraham Lake is home to a phenomenon wherein trapped methane causes frozen bubbles to form beneath the lake’s surface; to walk or skate on the frozen lake becomes an almost otherworldly experience.
 In fact, Abraham Lake in winter is often listed as one of Alberta’s top bucket list destinations!

 Bubbles on Abraham Lake